How Understanding our Attachment Style Can Help Us Love Better

 The Hart Centre has a plethora of trained therapists who can help you with navigating your attachment type.
 Click here to enquire about attachment-style-trained therapists in your area.

+Make sure you don’t fall into the trap of pathologizing yourself.
 Just because you fit into an insecure attachment style does not mean your needs for closeness and intimacy are unwarranted, unreasonable, or silly.
 We are all unique social creatures who seek connections with others.

 Learning our attachment style may at first feel confronting and perhaps even a little overwhelming; but remember – knowledge is power!
 Gaining insight into the underlying facets of how we operate can be an empowering process of self-discovery.